NVIDIA/NVFlare/docs/examples/hello_tf2.rst

  #.
 Finally, the server sends this updated version of the model back to each client.

 For this exercise, we will be working with the ``hello-tf2`` application in the examples folder.
-Every custom FL application must contain three folders:
+Custom FL applications can contain the folders:

  #. **custom**: contains the custom components (``tf2_net.py``, ``trainer.py``, ``filter.py``, ``tf2_model_persistor.py``)
  #. **config**: contains client and server configurations (``config_fed_client.json``, ``config_fed_server.json``)